-- In case of a scavenge fire, slow down engine and then stop it.
+- In case of a scavenge fire, slow down the engine and then stop it.

-- Stop scavenge blowers to cut off supply of fresh air.
+- Stop scavenge blowers to cut off the supply of fresh air.

 - The turning gear should be engaged and the engine continually turned to avoid seizure.

-- Fight fire by fixed fire fighting system i.e. Injection of inert gas or steam.
+- Fight fire with fixed fire fighting system i.e. Injection of inert gas or steam.

 Precautions to minimize scavenge fires

 - Regular inspection and cleaning of scavenge spaces, rectify anything abnormal.

 - Maintain good combustion by a regular routine maintenance of combustion system.